3 arrested in Hong Kong, as a high-rise fire leaves at least 44 dead and 279 reported missing

-Several local media outlets reported that police had arrested three men on suspicion of manslaughter in connection with fire which began Wednesday afternoon in a housing complex in Tai Po district, a suburb in the New Territories.
-By Thursday morning local time, the fire was yet to be put out and rescues continued with the death toll reaching 44.
+Police had arrested three men on suspicion of manslaughter in connection with fire which began Wednesday afternoon in a housing complex in Tai Po district, a suburb in the New Territories.
+By Thursday morning local time, the fire was yet to be put out and rescues continued.

-Hundreds of residents were evacuated as the fire spread across seven of the eight buildings in the complex.
-At least 29 others remained hospitalized.
-Bright flames and smoke shot out of windows as night fell.
+Hundreds of residents were evacuated as the fire spread across seven of the eight towers in the Wang Fuk Court complex, as bright flames and smoke shot out of windows.

+Forty of the 44 fatalities were declared dead at the scene, officials said.
+At least 62 others were injured, many suffering from burn and inhalation injuries.

-Authorities said earlier that investigators would be looking into factors including whether material on the exterior walls of high-rise buildings met fire resistance standards, as the rapid spread of the fire was unusual.
-Director of Fire Services Andy Yeung said officers had found foam sheets that are highly flammable.
+Authorities suspected some materials on the exterior walls of the high-rise buildings did not meet fire resistance standards, as the rapid spread of the fire was unusual.

+Police also said they found Styrofoam materials -- that are highly flammable -- outside the windows on each floor near the lift lobby of the one unaffected tower, believed to be installed by a construction company.

+“We have reason to believe that those in charge of the construction company were grossly negligent,” said Eileen Chung, a senior superintendent of police.
+The three men arrested, aged 52 to 68, are the directors and an engineering consultant of the firm.

 Officials said the fire started on the external scaffolding of one of the buildings, a 32-story tower, and later spread to inside the building and then to nearby buildings, likely aided by windy conditions.